Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: -Pareto-optimal Strategy Profiles

 With Lemma~\ref{RotationReachability}, we do not need to worry about vertices that are reachable from vertices in $R$, for they will remain reachable after the elimination.
 Also, vertices that are overtaken and the other vertices reachable from overtaken vertices can be reached from vertices in $R$ after the elimination.

-In fact, every vertex is reachable from $s$ in the initial suitor graph.
-Therefore, if a vertex becomes unreachable from $s$ after eliminating a rotation, there must exist some edge that is deleted during the elimination, which only happens when some woman is overtaken.
+In fact, every vertex is reachable from $s$ in the initial graph.
+Therefore, if a vertex becomes unreachable from $s$ after eliminating a rotation, there must exist some edge that is deleted during the elimination, which only happens when some woman is overtaken if she is a non-manipulator.
 The next lemma extends Lemma~\ref{RotationReachability} to a closed set of rotations.

 \begin{lemma} After eliminating a closed set of rotations $\mathcal{R}$, each $v$ in $\mathcal{R}$ is reachable from at least one vertex in $Max(\mathcal{R})$, i.e., there exists a path to $v$ from a vertex in $Max(\mathcal{R})$. \end{lemma}